-Side Effects/Toxicity
+Side Effects and Toxicity

 Despite the similarities between the two drugs, amantadine and rimantadine differ in their pharmacokinetic properties.
 More than 90% of amantadine is excreted unchanged, whereas approximately 75% of rimantadine is metabolized by the liver.
-However, both drugs and their metabolites are excreted by the kidney.
+However, both drugs and their metabolites are excreted by the kidneys.

 The pharmacokinetic differences between amantadine and rimantadine might explain differences in side effects.
 Although both drugs can cause CNS and gastrointestinal side effects when administered to young, healthy adults at equivalent dosages of 200 mg/day, the incidence of CNS side effects (e.g., nervousness, anxiety, difficulty concentrating, and lightheadedness) is higher among persons taking amantadine compared with those taking rimantadine.
-In a 6-week study of prophylaxis in healthy adults, approximately 6% of participants taking rimantadine at a dose of 200 mg/day experienced at least one CNS symptom, compared with approximately 14% of those taking the same dose of amantadine and 4% of those taking placebo.
-The incidence of gastrointestinal side effects (e.g., nausea and anorexia) is approximately 3% among persons taking either drug, compared with 1%-2% among persons receiving the placebo.
+In a 6-week study of prophylaxis in healthy adults, approximately 6% of participants taking rimantadine at a dosage of 200 mg/day experienced at least one CNS symptom, compared with approximately 14% of those taking the same dosage of amantadine and 4% of those taking placebo.
+Gastrointestinal side effects (e.g., nausea and anorexia) occur in approximately 3% of persons taking either drug, compared with 1%-2% of persons receiving the placebo.
 Side effects associated with both drugs are usually mild and cease soon after discontinuing the drug.
 Side effects can diminish or disappear after the first week despite continued drug ingestion.
 However, serious side effects have been observed (e.g., marked behavioral changes, delirium, hallucinations, agitation, and seizures).
-These more severe side effects have been associated with high plasma drug concentrations and have been observed most often among persons who have renal insufficiency, seizure disorders, or certain psychiatric disorders and among elderly persons who have been taking amantadine as prophylaxis at a dose of 200 mg/day.
+These more severe side effects have been associated with high plasma drug concentrations and have been observed most often among persons who have renal insufficiency, seizure disorders, or certain psychiatric disorders and among elderly persons who have been taking amantadine as prophylaxis at a dosage of 200 mg/day.
 Clinical observations and studies have indicated that lowering the dosage of amantadine among these persons reduces the incidence and severity of such side effects, and recommendations for reduced dosages for these groups of patients have been made.
-Because rimantadine has only recently been approved for marketing, its safety in certain patient populations (e.g., chronically ill and elderly persons) has been evaluated less frequently.
+Because rimantadine has been marketed for a shorter period of time than amantadine, its safety in certain patient populations (e.g., chronically ill and elderly persons) has been evaluated less frequently.
 Clinical trials of rimantadine have more commonly involved young, healthy persons.

 Providers should review the package insert before using amantadine or rimantadine for any patient.
 The patient's age, weight, and renal function; the presence of other medical conditions; the indications for use of amantadine or rimantadine (i.e., prophylaxis or therapy); and the potential for interaction with other medications must be considered, and the dosage and duration of treatment must be adjusted appropriately.
-Modifications in dosage might be required for persons who have impaired renal or hepatic function, the elderly, children, and persons with a history of seizures.
+Modifications in dosage might be required for persons who have impaired renal or hepatic function, the elderly, children, and persons with a history of seizures (Table 2).
 The following are guidelines for the use of amantadine and rimantadine in certain patient populations.
-Dosage recommendations are also summarized (Table 2).